marcelo-ferraz/smol-forms/readme.md

 const testAllFields = validate('age', true);
 ```

-> Please note that the validate function won't throw an exception if the field doesn't have a validator or is bound to a field.
+> Note, the validate function won't throw an exception if the field has no validator, or the property is not bound to a field.
+It'll simply return a null response as nothing was done.
-> Meaning if there are no validators bound to the property, it just returns `null`, because nothing was done.

 ### The validation state
 The state validation is just a dictionary with the same fields but arrays of strings with the description of the error found.